 The same point can be made regarding their horticulture practices.
-The gardens at Tower Hill and the flowers in the downtown are highly regarded features led by volunteers.
+The Tower Hill Heritage Garden and the flowers in the downtown are highly regarded features led by volunteers.
 This volunteer effort should continue to be supported and enhanced if the needs of volunteers change.